finnishmiko/Cheat_Sheets/DevOps.md

 # Azure DevOps

+## Add Pull-Request check

+First create a pipeline to your project.
+F.ex. `/pipeline/pull-req-test.yaml`.
+Then add new pipeline that uses this file.

+Then from project settings select `Repositories` and select repository.
+Then select `Policies` tab and `Branch Policies`.
+Select the branch and add new policy.
+Select `Build validation` and select the pipeline that was created.

 ## Service connection to Azure resources with Service Principal

 From DevOps portal select `Settings`, `Service connections` and click `New service connection`.
 Select `Azure Resource Manager` option and for Service Principal there are two options: